 Carlton is a Harwood Certified Coach with 40 years experience leveraging the assets of public institutions to strengthen communities.
 The Harwood Institute came to his attention while Executive Director of a 200–employee non-profit corporation that operates a library system.
 Harwood’s insights to the underlying conditions of change resonated immediately with Carlton’s years of experience in non-profit and governmental sectors in New York, Alabama, North Carolina, and Ohio.
 Those insights found their way into his organization’s strategic plan and the rest is history.
-Today the library has successfully transformed into a trusted community asset and annual income has doubled to $18 million.
-Carlton recently retired from the library system to become a full-time Harwood coach – supporting others desiring to make good on their urge to do good.
+The library successfully transformed into a trusted community asset and annual income doubled.
+Carlton retired from the library system in 2011 to become a full-time Harwood coach – supporting others desiring to make good on their urge to do good.

 Carlton’s embrace of the Harwood approach led to speaking engagements across the United States and national recognition – he received the Urban Library Council’s Urban Player of the Year Award in 2005 and the Alumni Citation from Wittenberg University.
-In addition to a Master’s in Library Science, Carlton is a graduate of the Kellogg Leadership Institute and serves in leadership positions with Rotary, Salvation Army, his church, a children’s science center, and a regional addiction treatment and prevention agency.
+In addition to a Master’s in Library Science, Carlton is a graduate of the Kellogg Leadership Institute, is President of his Village Council and a hospice volunteer.

-Carlton exercises regularly, enjoys golf and writes of insights gained through Turning Outward
+Carlton exercises regularly, enjoys woodworking, kayaking and golf, and writes of insights gained through Turning Outward.